Drayan/VoidArchitect/README.md

 cargo run -p client
 ```

-A window will open, managed by the engine via `winit`.
+A window will open, managed by the engine via `SDL3`.

 ## Repository Structure